 Your Behind-the-Lens Marketing Guide

-Are you trying to stay alive in today’s radically-changed industry?
+Are you trying to make a living as a photographer in today’s radically-changed industry?

 Do you want to shoot assignments that inspire you for prices that won’t put you out of business?
 Are you wondering what you need to do in order to stay alive in this new era of declining assignments and declining prices?

 You realize you need to have a good web site and other online promotional strategies but you feel increasingly overwhelmed by how many other non-photography business skills you seem to need in order to keep up.

 Are you wondering how to prioritize all of the areas you know you need to learn but don’t know which things are going to get you “the biggest bang for your promotional buck?”

 Are you wondering “Should I do a new mailer?
 Get a better web site?
 Take an ad in a source book?
 Create a whole new portfolio?
 Try to get a rep?”

 How can you keep up when it’s all changing so fast?!

 You can’t be expected to learn it all–it changes at a dizzying rate.
 That’s why the most successful photographers keep learning new tricks and hire experts to keep them up-to-date with the non-photo skills they need.
 These days, when clients can find a photographer anywhere in the world with a few keywords typed into an internet search engine, you need more than photography skills to stay alive.